dahyeon1216/dahyeon1216/README.md

 ### Hi, I'm Dahyeon 👋
 I am interested in information security and Backend Development with hands-on experience in backend development and cloud infrastructure.
-I study security through courses and reverse engineering
+I am a backend developer interested in information security and system architecture.
-to understand how systems actually work.
+I focus on understanding how systems work internally through backend development, cloud infrastructure, and security research.

 ---
 <div align= "center">